Higher Order Automatic Differentiation of Higher Order Functions: Categorical analysis of (higher-order) forward AD and its correctness

-\begin{exa}[Canonical definition of forward AD] The forward AD macro $\Dsynsymbol[(k,R)]$ (Section~\ref{sec:simple-language},\ref{sec:extended-language-language}) arises as a canonical bicartesian closed functor on $\Syn$ that preserves list objects.
+\begin{example}[Canonical definition of forward AD] The forward AD macro $\Dsynsymbol[(k,R)]$ (Sections~\ref{sec:simple-language} and~\ref{sec:extended-language-language}) arises as a canonical bicartesian closed functor on $\Syn$ that preserves list objects.
 Consider the unique bicartesian closed functor $\freeF:\Syn\to\Syn$ that preserves list objects such that $\freeF(\reals)=\reals^{\cchoose{R+k}k}$ and

-Then for any type $\ty$, $\freeF(\ty)=\Dsyn[(k,R)] \ty$, and for any term $x:\ty[1]\vdash \trm:\ty[2]$, $\freeF(\trm)=\Dsyn[(k,R)] \trm$ as morphisms $\freeF(\ty[1])\to \freeF(\ty[2])$ in the syntactic category.
+Then, for any type $\ty$, $\freeF(\ty)=\Dsyn[(k,R)] \ty$, and for any term $x:\ty[1]\vdash \trm:\ty[2]$, $\freeF(\trm)=\Dsyn[(k,R)] \trm$ as morphisms $\freeF(\ty[1])\to \freeF(\ty[2])$ in the syntactic category.